-The program also includes a full day Saturday Workshop on” Special Relationships” in April from 9:30am-4pm at the Rocky Mountain Miracle Center .
-It is highly suggested (but not necessary) that all students, both local and out-of-towners, try to attend this seminar weekend in-person.
+The program also includes a full day Saturday Workshop on” Special Relationships” in April from 9:30am-4:30pm (Central Time) at the Light of Grace Miracle Center in Milwaukee .
+It is highly suggested (but not necessary) that all students, both local and out-of-towners, try to attend this seminar weekend in-person in Milwaukee.

 Tentative Immersion Schedule:

-Jan.28 Projection/Perception (Angela Bartlett) & Three Steps of Forgiveness (Whitney)
+Jan.28 Projection/Perception (Kris) & Three Steps of Forgiveness (Lyn)

-Feb.11 The What, Why, and Where of Guilt (Lyn) & The Four Lessons of the Holy Spirit (Kris)
+Feb.11 The What, Why, and Where of Guilt (Whitney?) & The Four Lessons of the Holy Spirit (Kris)

-April 8 Seven Rules for Decision (____ & Whitney )
+April 8 Seven Rules for Decision (Lyn and Tim)

-April 22 Six Stages of Development of Trust ( Kris & Tim)
+April 22 Six Stages of Development of Trust ( First Two: Kris & Last Two: Tim)

-May 27 Four Obstacles to Peace (Kris & Sue)
+May 27 Four Obstacles to Peace (First Two: Kris & Last Two: Sue)

-June 10 Five Laws of Chaos (Whitney & Tim)
+June 10 Five Laws of Chaos (First Three: Whitney & Last Two: Tim)